AG Bell Financial Aid Programs Overview

 Parent & Infant Financial Aid Program

 The Parent‐Infant Financial Aid Program is for families of infants and toddlers ages 0 to 3 who have been diagnosed with a moderately-severe to profound bilateral hearing loss and who are in pursuit of spoken language education for their child.
 Awards are made to assist with expenses such as auditory support services, speech‐language therapy, tuition, etc. Families should be committed to a listening and spoken language approach for the education of their child’s listening, speech, and cognitive skills.
-This program is open for applications as of August 15 and has a deadline of October 14, 2016.
+This program is closed for 2016.
 Program details and an application packet are available when the program is open.
 Please check our website at that time or review our newsletters for additional information.